 Moreover, today, there’s an increasing emphasis on ethical monitoring practices that respect employee privacy.

-So before you pick a monitoring solution, make sure you know what to look for.
+So before you pick a Employee monitoring solution, make sure you know what to look for.

 There are several types of employee monitoring tools.
 Before diving into their features, get clear on why you need employee monitoring software.
 Different goals call for different capabilities.
 So, identifying your primary objectives will narrow your options.
 If you need to: